DevopsAbhi913/KOPS-Setup/README.md

 -  2+ Nodes depending on workload

 ### let me drive you into the prerequisites✅
-Create an EC2 instance with required **dependencies** :
-1. AWS Account
+1. AWS Account with free tier or pay as go
+2. Amazon Linux 2 or Ubuntu EC2 instance for running kops
-2. IAM User or Role with admin-like access (EC2, S3, Route53, IAM, etc.)
+3. IAM User or Role with admin-like access (EC2, S3, Route53, IAM, etc.)
-3. Amazon Linux 2 or Ubuntu EC2 instance for running kops
 4. Set up AWS CLI configuration on your EC2 Instance
 ### Run
 ```bash